ProbTS: Benchmarking Point and Distributional Forecasting across Diverse Prediction Horizons: More Details on

+Based on the intuition obtained from data visualization, we would like to quantify the strengths of trend and seasonality for a time-series segment with a predefined window size (corresponding to the prediction horizon).
+Then we can quantify the trend and seasonality strengths at the dataset level by averaging over all time-series segments of a dataset.

-To gain deeper insights into the dataset characteristics, we conducted a quantitative evaluation of trend and seasonality for each dataset, drawing upon methodologies outlined in the work of \cite{wang2006characteristic}.
+To quantify the strengths of trend and seasonality for a fixed-length time-series segment, we draw upon methodologies outlined in the work of \cite{wang2006characteristic}.
 In particular, we employed a time series decomposition model expressed as:

 where $T_t$ represents the smoothed trend component, $S_t$ signifies the seasonal component, and $R_t$ denotes the remainder component.
 In order to obtain each component, we followed the STL decomposition approach~\footnote{\url{https://otexts.com/fpp2/stl.html}}.